dotnet-demos/quartz-net-scheduler-basics/README.md

 - Using basic schedule of 30 seconds repeated
 - Using cron expression to schedule every minute

+# How to run
+- Clone the repo and run using Visual Studio,VS Code or `dotnet` command
+- It will show the menu.
+Try different options

 # Specifications

 - .Net version - .Net 8